 The Piper Archer is one of the most reliable airplanes in collegiate flight training.
 Students will fly the Piper Archer for the majority of their flight training from Private Pilot through Flight Instructor certification.
 With a 180HP Lycoming engine and an advanced Garmin G1000 NXi avionics suite that includes ADS-B traffic awareness, the Piper Archer is a modern and very capable airplane to prepare our students for their future in the aviation industry.

 The Piper Seminole is our multiengine airplane used to teach advanced operations and procedures.
-Together, the Piper Seminole and Archer compliment each other, allowing students to seamlessly transition between the two airplanes.
+Together, the Piper Seminole and Archer complement each other, allowing students to seamlessly transition between the two airplanes.
 In addition to the Garmin G1000 NXi avionics suite, the Piper Seminole has a Garmin two-axis autopilot used to prepare our students for the advanced operations in today's aviation industry.

 ACA Super Decathlon